Carohere/Caro-Allocator/README.md

 ### 🗒️Allocation tranche schedule

-* First allocation max 5%
+* First allocation max 5%, but no more than 256TiB

 * Second allocation max 10%